-Family honours ancestor after 100 years
+Family honours soldier after 100 years

 2nd Lt Llewellyn, who spoke other languages, had served as an intelligence officer with the 14th Battalion, Royal Welsh Fusiliers after completing his officer training with the Artists Rifles, a volunteer regiment which took recruits from public schools and universities, although he had been a coal worker at the docks.

-Saturday's memorial rededication includes local dignitaries and representatives from the Western Front Association, Royal British Legion, Regimental Association of The Royal Welsh and 2nd Lt Llewellyn's old school, Gladstone Primary.
+Saturday's memorial rededication included local dignitaries and representatives from the Western Front Association, Royal British Legion, Regimental Association of The Royal Welsh and 2nd Lt Llewellyn's old school, Gladstone Primary.

 Mr Sparkes said: "There are people coming who have never met each other before through the uniting power of this memorial."